LAB02-Research/ScoopBoxManager/README.md

 ### Applications

 A list of packages that will be installed.
-You can define which package manager per package; scoop or chocolatey.
+You can define which package manager per package; [Scoop](https://scoop.sh) or [Chocolatey](https://chocolatey.org/).
 Please note that you need networking enabled for this, and depending on which and the amount of packages, it might take a few moments before everything's installed.

 ### Storage